-- 2. Mr. Takuji Akiyama and Mr. Kikuo Asano are candidates for Outside Director. - 3.
-The Company has entered into a limited liability agreement with Mr. Akihiro Kiyooka and Mr. Takuji Akiyama that limits their liability for damage under Article 423, Paragraph 1 of the Companies Act, based on the provisions of Article 427, Paragraph 1 of the Act.
-The liability for damage under the agreement is limited to the minimum amount stipulated in relevant laws and regulations, and a similar agreement with them is scheduled to be executed upon their appointments.
-The Company will enter into the same agreement with Mr. Kikuo Asano upon his appointment. - 4.
+- agreement with them is scheduled to be executed upon their appointments.
+The Company will enter into the same agreement with Mr. Kikuo Asano upon his appointment.4.
 The Company has reported to the Tokyo Stock Exchange that Mr. Takuji Akiyama is an independent director subject to the rules of the exchange, and the Company plans to continue to designate him as an independent director upon his reappointment.
+Mr. Kikuo Asano satisfies the requirements for - an independent director upon his reappointment.
 Mr. Kikuo Asano satisfies the requirements for independent directors subject to the rules of the Tokyo Stock Exchange, and the Company plans to report him as an independent director upon his appointment. - 5.
 The Company has entered into a Director and Officer (D&O) liability insurance policy with an insurance company as stipulated in Article 430-3, Paragraph 1 of the Companies Act to cover any legal damages and litigation expenses to be borne by the insured parties.